 - In Red Dwarf: Back To Earth, the crew try to jump to another dimension, and seemingly end up in a reality where Red Dwarf is a TV show.
 Interestingly, it's made quite clear this isn't our world; it's a reality where Seasons IX and X were made, and the series still has loads of Merch available.
 (Because they don't end up in "our" world, this doesn't quite count as Welcome to the Real World.

 - In Lost in Austen, Elizabeth Bennet somehow comes to modern-day London.
 The serial focuses on the woman unwittingly taking her place in the fictional world, though.

 - Butch, a 50s film character from two episodes of Big Wolf on Campus.
-In his first episode, Merton attempts to Technobabble up an explanation, only to realises that it makes no sense even by the standards of the Fantasy Kitchen Sink they live in.
+In his first episode, Merton attempts to Technobabble up an explanation, only to realise that it makes no sense even for the Fantasy Kitchen Sink they live in.